 2. Changes in Advance Ruling Under Section 96A(b)(iii) of The Finance Act, 1994 Vide Notification No. 15/2014-ST Dated 11-7-2014 (Effective From July 11, 2014):-

-- The Resident Private Limited Company has also been included as a class of persons eligible to make an Advance Ruling in Service tax.
+- The Resident Private Limited Company has also been included as a class of persons eligible to make an application for Advance Ruling in Service tax.

 3. Other Changes :